 — Charlton Athletic FC (@CAFCofficial) May 28, 2019

 The Addicks rebounded, however, getting an equaliser in the first-half before nabbing the winner in the 94th minute of the game.
-The explosion of noise and pure bliss from the Charlton fans, who have had to put up with the god-awful ownership of Roland Duchatelet, was heart-warming.
+The explosion of noise and pure bliss from the Charlton fans, who have had to put up with the god-awful ownership of Roland Duchatelet, was heartwarming.

 But again this is part of the brilliance of the play-offs.
-Its knockout nature means anyone can win it, giving it that zeal of excitement, unpredictability and tension you simply don’t get in competitions other than, say, the Champions League and the World Cup.
+Its knockout nature means anyone can win it, giving it a zeal of excitement, unpredictability and tension you simply don’t get in competitions other than, say, the Champions League and the World Cup.
 Allowing the sixth best team to qualify also gives a whole host of teams something to play for, a vital requirement for a 24-team league.